RwAoNrDdOsM/rwaon_talents/docs/README.md

    + *This change was done to be less restrictive with positioning for the aura to apply to teammates.
 The decreased effectiveness is to simultaneously disallow the handmaiden aura to completely negate the stamina changes from the Big Balance Beta, while also allowing one to gain this effectiveness back via talent choice.*

 ## Talents

+#### Ironbreaker
++ OI!
+WAZZOK!
+(Tier 5, Slot 1) - Gain uninterruptible attacks while Impenetrable is active

+   + *As the taunting of bosses are now enabled through the Ult Rework, we had to rework this talent.
+Uninterruptible attacks seem to fit the nature of Ironbreaker, and makes the class lean more into an offensive role.*

 #### Pyromancer
 + Focusing Lens (Tier 1, Slot 1) - Reduced range spread by 40% (increased from 25%)